lynnfaraday/aresmush.com/_root/fs3/fs3.3/tweaking-fs3.md

 # Ability Point Limits

-One of the common criticisms of FS3 is that it encourages min/max-ing in chargen.
-In large part this is due to people not having enough points in chargen to make the character they want to make.
-They have to shave points in chargen and buy them up later with XP.

-This is silly.
-If you're not going to allow enough points to support a particular concept, then **don't allow that concept**.
+Be sure to allow enough ability points for the types of concepts you want to support.
 There's nothing wrong with telling people to start off at "level 1" - MMOs and tabletop RPGs have been doing it for ages.
 But "level 1" characters should have an appropriate "level 1" background.
 It makes no sense to allow a Navy SEAL or superhero character and then nerf their skills.

-## Setting Limits

 The default limit of 45 AP in FS3 Core is designed to give you the "everybody has them" skills at fair levels, a couple skills at professional levels, a handful of above-average attributes, and a few more skills to spread around to make yourself stand out.